simpeter/apd/docs/lab1.md

 this scenario in this assignment.

-The performance goals are identical to assignment 1 (we want acceptable 99%-ile latency, while maximimzing load).
+The performance goals are identical to assignment 1 (we want acceptable 99%-ile latency (i.e. 500ms), while maximimzing load).
 Let's first look at the different virtualization technologies.
 In this case, we are going to ignore device passthrough, as it requires hardware IO virtualization to enable multiple tenants to share devices, which is